cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 ### ROM files

-Cloudpilot currently supports ROM files for Palm IIIc, Palm V, Palm m515 and Palm m130 devices.
-The device is selected automatically based on the ROM.
+The emulated device is selected automatically based on the ROM.
+If the ROM supports multiple devices Cloudpilot will allow you to choose between them.
+Please check the "About" tab for a list of supported devices.

 You can find a collection of suitable ROM files
 [on PalmDB](https://palmdb.net/app/palm-roms-complete).